Azure Cost Management and Billing

-Cost Management for Azure is available at no additional cost.
-Azure Cost Management for AWS is charged at 1% of the total AWS managed spend at general availability and free during public preview.
+Azure Cost Management and Billing for Azure is available at no additional cost.
+Azure Cost Management for AWS is charged at 1 percent of the total AWS managed spend at general availability and free during preview.

 Documentation and training

-Microsoft engineers walk you through the Azure Cost Management features.
+Microsoft engineers walk you through the Azure Cost Management and Billing features.

 Azure billing documentation